jqwik-team/jqwik/docs/user-guide.md

 dependencies {
     ...

-    // to enable the platform to run tests at all testCompile("org.junit.platform:junit-platform-launcher:${junitPlatformVersion}")
+    // Needed to enable the platform to run tests at all testCompile("org.junit.platform:junit-platform-launcher:${junitPlatformVersion}")

-    // Falsely required by IDEA's Junit 5 support testRuntime("org.junit.jupiter:junit-jupiter-engine:${junitJupiterVersion}")

     // jqwik dependency
     testCompile "com.github.jlink:jqwik:${jqwikVersion}"

+    // Add if you want to also use the Jupiter engine
+    // Also add if you use IntelliJ 2017.2 or older to enable JUnit-5 support testCompile("org.junit.jupiter:junit-jupiter-engine:${junitJupiterVersion}")

     // You'll probably need some assertions
     testCompile("org.assertj:assertj-core:3.8.0")